-The LOFT has formed an LGBTQ Pride Chorus in the Spring of 2017.
+The LOFT has formed an LGBTQ Pride Chorus.
 The chorus is co-ed, requires no audition process and is lead by professional music director Zack Wright.
 Read more about Zack below.

 The LOFT's LGBTQ Pride Chorus strives to reflect the diversity within our LGBTQ communities.
 We are a blending of voices representing all different sexual orientations, gender identities, ages, races, abilities and music/choral histories.